MrDanielNy/Daniel_Ny_Tenta/README.md

 2. I've installed the plugin gatsby-background-image to be able to place text over images, namely my name and a 'tagline' over the feature-image on the front-page.

+3. I'm using one hook in a separate file to find the logo/avatar image in the navbar.
+It is however the same query that we used in our original code but moved.

 <!-- About this project end -->

 <!-- "Se samband och värdera alternativa lösningar vid val av programmeringsteknik vid utveckling av dynamiska webbplatser" -->